Cover of Novum Organum

 GBM Assessment (Score: 8/10)

 Francis Bacon's Novum Organum is the foundation of the empirical scientific method, introducing the principles of inductive reasoning that would transform humanity's understanding of the natural world.
-Its doctrine of the Four Idols—the systematic biases that distort human thinking—remains one of the most penetrating analyses of cognitive error ever articulated.
+Its doctrine of the Four Idols—the systematic biases that distort human thinking—remains a penetrating analyses of cognitive error ever articulated.

 Shakespeare & Cervantes, c.
 1605-1623